-This observation is reflected in the encoding of methods (Fig. 10) as follows.
-We store the unknown initial obligations map in a local variable $\mathcal{B}{method}$ , which is used in the leak check at the end of the method.
-The initial obligations map is constrained by the properties discussed above.
+Fig. 10 shows the encoding of methods.
+Before inhaling the precondition, the execution of a method holds neither obligations nor credits.
+The value of the local variable residue is unspecified; its level is constrained when inhaling wait level constraints.
 The subsequent inhale operation assumes the method precondition and transfers obligations and credits from the caller to the callee.
-It records the measures of obligations in a map $P{method}$ , which will be used in call and fork statements to ensure that measures decrease.
-The recording works by passing the all-top map $P{\top}$ into the inhale macro, which, for each inhaled obligation, takes the minimum (that is, the meet) of the stored measure and the measure of the inhaled obligation (see Fig. 7).
-Finally, we make all fresh obligations non-fresh since obligations that are fresh to the caller are not fresh to the callee as they existed before the execution of the callee started.
+It records the measures of obligations in a map P{method} , which will be used in call and fork statements to ensure that measures decrease.
+The recording works by passing the all-top map P{\top} into the inhale macro, which, for each inhaled obligation, takes the minimum (that is, the meet) of the stored measure and the measure of the inhaled obligation (see Fig. 7).
+After inhaling the precondition, we make all fresh obligations nonfresh since obligations that are fresh to the caller are not fresh to the callee as they existed before the execution of the callee started.
 This step is necessary to prevent fresh obligations from being transferred indefinitely from method execution to method execution.

-The method body is encoded using the encoding function for statements [\\].
+The method body is encoded using the encoding function for statements [[]].
 After executing the body, we exhale the postcondition.
-During this exhale, we do not need to check that measures have decreased (which happens only at call sites and at the end of loop iterations).
-Therefore, we pass the all-top map $P{\top}$ as last argument to the exhale operation such that the decrease-check succeeds trivially.
-Finally, we remove the terminates-obligation from the obligation map since the method is about to terminate.
-The final step is the leak check: upon termination, the method may hold at most the obligations it held in the prestate, that is, the same releases-obligations as in $\mathcal{B}{method}$ and no other obligations.
-In other words, all obligations passed in from the caller or obtained during the execution of the method must be satisfied, transferred to other threads (during a fork), or returned to the caller when exhaling the postcondition.
+During this exhale, we do not need to check that measures have decreased (which happens only at call and fork sites and at the end of loop iterations).
+Therefore, we pass the all-top map P{\top} as last argument to the exhale operation such that the decrease-check succeeds trivially.
+After the exhale, we remove the terminates-obligation from the obligation map since the method is about to terminate.
+The final step is the leak check: upon termination, the method may hold no obligations.
+That is, all obligations passed in from the caller or obtained during the execution of the method must be satisfied, transferred to other threads (during a fork), or returned to the caller when exhaling the postcondition.